As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 While the Western Breach route keeps falling down, it actually is a very good scramble up high through some improbable looking terraces – then you traverse the top and can slide quickly down the scree on the other side.
 It’s unlikely you will see many people and going up one side and down the other is certainly preferable and more fun.

-Cost: US$1,250.00 from Moshi.
+Cost: US$1,850.00 from Moshi.
 With a few friends you can probably do this cheaper.

 Europe – Mt.
 Elbrus

--At some point, you will probably either be in Europe or you live there to start with.
-So work out the side flight over to Moscow which can normally be booked for a few hundred dollars, if not less.
+At some point, you will probably either be in Europe or you live there to start with.
+So work out the side flight over to Moscow which can normally be booked for a few hundred dollars.
+Depending on your sensibilities, you may well just skip this and go to Chamonix and climb Mont Blanc?
+Right now, I’d consider that only fair.

 South America – Aconcagu